These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Growing up in the Washington, DC area, Kravits was bitten by the acting bug at an early age, performing in community theater when he was 10 or 11 years old.
 He studied acting in college and eventually moved to New York and then Los Angeles.

-Kravits says there was room for negotiation on everything, including billing and locker rooms, but not anymore: you negotiate with Wall Street.
-And Wall Street is all the best.”
+Kravits says there was once room for negotiation on everything, including billing and locker rooms, but not anymore: “You negotiate with Wall Street.
+And Wall Street is all that matters.

-“I didn’t get into this as a hobby,” Kravits said.
-“I can’t afford to do this as a hobby.
+“I didn’t get into this as a hobby,” says Kravits.
+“I can’t afford to make a hobby out of it.”

 PUT OUR MONEY WHERE OUR MOUTHS ARE

-Rodriguez, who played Weecha, bodyguard to star character James Spaders, would have loved to take to social media and celebrate his character’s final appearance, but the strike made that impossible.
+Rodriguez, who played Weecha, bodyguard to star James Spader’s character, would have loved to take to social media and celebrate his character’s final appearance, but the strike made that impossible.
 She had several new projects booked, but is now embarking on her duties as Strike Captain.

 Rodriguez, 41, was born in Puerto Rico, raised in Alabama and moved from New York to Atlanta in 2009 to work in theater.
 Around this time, Georgia lawmakers passed generous film tax credit incentives that attracted business but ensured that a long strike would be keenly felt there.